 Subject: Pre-Employment Background Checks

-In keeping with Montgomery County Community College’s goal of building a modern and model workplace and of providing a safe and secure environment for the campus community, the College will conduct pre-employment background checks on all prospective employees and volunteers.
-In aligning the College with Act 153 mandates, prospective employees, current employees, and volunteers who are assigned to positions that include access to children, whether it is in the College’s daycare facility, summer camp, dual-enrollment program (on and off-campus) or in area schools as well as positions involving contact with healthcare facilities and nursing homes will be required to submit to three mandatory clearances: PA Child Abuse Clearance, PA State Police Criminal Clearance, and the FBI Fingerprinting Clearance.
+In keeping with Montgomery County Community College’s goal of building a modern and model workplace and of providing a safe and secure environment for the campus community, the College will conduct background checks on all prospective employees and volunteers.
+In compliance with Pennsylvania Act 153, all prospective employees, current employees, independent contractors, and volunteers who have direct contact with children, as defined by law, will be required to submit to three mandatory clearances: PA Child Abuse Clearance, PA State Police Criminal Clearance, and the FBI Fingerprinting Clearance.
+In addition, all prospective faculty employees hired after the effective date of this policy will be required to submit to these same three clearances; these clearances include the PA Child Abuse Clearance, the PA State Police Criminal Clearance, and the FBI Fingerprinting Clearance.

 ACT 153 of 2014